 "Beit-Opera" with a hall for 1500 seats, which opened to the public in 1994, and a hall for performances of the ballet ensemble "Bat-Sheva".

 In the center, in front of the façade, there is a small square, into which two giant arches lead.
 On both sides of the square, there are cafes and shops, on the other side there are halls.
 On the square itself, street performances are held, and an underground car park for 1000 cars is available to visitors.

 The original lobby of the Palace is located on three levels, where visitors can spend time with interest before the performance, during intermissions, and after the performance.
 The main lobby is open to visitors all day, where the regulars of the Opera Café gather, the Opus store offers books and musical recordings, the small amphitheater hosts short performances, and the lobby is periodically updated with exhibitions.

 The proximity of the Tel Aviv Art Museum, the Shaar Zion Library, and the Palace of Performing Arts turns this entire large quarter into a real oasis of culture.

-Tel Aviv is so exciting, especially at night, the British Times magazine nominated Tel Aviv as one of the best places to visit after the covid 19 pandemic, take a private driver in Israel and explore the city day and night!
+Tel Aviv is so exciting, especially at night, the British Times magazine nominated Tel Aviv as one of the best places to visit after the Covid 19!